Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Ggro568KcHA.md

 # [May 19th, 2020 Livestream](../2020-05-19.md)
 ## Q&A: Does Coffee Stain have any analytics for what players do in the game?
 https://www.youtube.com/watch?v=Ggro568KcHA
+This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: Are you using Google Analytics for collecting data?](./yt-EQHWYOsMUls.md) https://www.youtube.com/watch?v=EQHWYOsMUls

 ### Topics
 * [Features > Multiplayer](../topics/features/multiplayer.md)